 Yes.
 Just as police dogs and service dogs are trained and turned over to their handlers, we complete the training and turn your dog over to you.

-Upon completion of the program, you will receive a DVD demonstration of your dog performing the commands, printed material outlining the training
+Owner follow through of commands with the dog returning home is necessary to ensure success; upon completion of the program, you will receive one-on-one personalized hands on instruction with your dog.
+You will also receive a DVD demonstration of your dog performing the commands, printed material outlining the training

-(commands, hand signals, and protocol), hands on instruction and demonstration with your dog, plus you will receive two follow-up handler training sessions.
+(commands, hand signals, and protocol), plus you will receive two hours worth of follow-up handler training.

 Dogs will be dogs.
 No form of dog training

 can guarantee that your dog will never misbehave again.